oracle/cloudtestdrive/DataScience/lab200/lab.md

 # Lab: Recognize handwritten digits using Neural Networks

 In this lab we will build a Neural Network to recognize handwritten digits.
-In a second step we'll try to improve its accuracy by upgrading it to a Convolutional Neural Network.

 ## Objectives